List of Atlas Shrugged characters

 This is a list of characters in Ayn Rand's 1957 novel Atlas Shrugged.

 Major characters

 The following are major characters from the novel.

 Protagonists

 Dagny Taggart

 Dagny Taggart is the protagonist of the novel.
-She is vice-president in Charge of Operations for Taggart Transcontinental, under her brother, James Taggart.
-Given James' incompetence, Dagny is responsible for all the workings of the railroad.
+She is vice president in charge of operations for Taggart Transcontinental, under her brother, James Taggart.
+Given James's incompetence, Dagny is responsible for all the workings of the railroad.

 Francisco d'Anconia

 Francisco d'Anconia is one of the central characters in Atlas Shrugged, an owner by inheritance of the world's largest copper mining operation.
 He is a childhood friend, and the first love, of Dagny Taggart.
 A child prodigy of exceptional talents, Francisco was dubbed the "climax" of the d'Anconia line, an already prestigious Argentine family of skilled industrialists.
 He was a classmate of John Galt and Ragnar Danneskjöld and student of both Hugh Akston and Robert Stadler.
 He began working while still in school to show that he could have been successful without the aid of his family's wealth.
 Later, Francisco bankrupts the d'Anconia business to put it out of others' reach.
 His full name is given as "Francisco Domingo Carlos Andres Sebastián d'Anconia".